LEDazzio01/Assured-Sentinel/README.md

-# Multi-Agent Systems on Azure
+# Multi-Agent Systems On Azure

 Inspired by Dhiba’s *Designing Multi-Agent Systems*, this project demonstrates how to design, coordinate, and deploy intelligent agents in a cloud-native environment.
 It is both a technical exploration and a portfolio showcase of agent orchestration, lifecycle management, and observability in Azure.